TheGartrellGroup/Mapbox-GL-JS-Layer-Tree/README.md

 ### Notes:
 - Initial construction of your own layers (app.js/map.js or whatever) must follow these set of rules:
   - Layers within the same directory **must** be configured/added together
-  - For example: Layer A and Layer C can't be in of the same layer tree directory - if Layer B is *not* within the same directory and added as a mapLayer prior to Layer C being added.
+  - For example: Layer A and Layer C can not be of the same directory - if Layer B is also *not* within the same directory and has been added as a mapLayer prior to Layer C being added.